-Owning a Redbox Franchise – Requirements, Startup Cost and Application
+Owning a Redbox Franchise – Requirements, Startup Cost, and Application

 Looking for a good franchise opportunity can be a daunting task for entrepreneurs/investors interested in buying into existing franchises.

 The operations of Redbox are mainly in the DVD Kiosk rental industry, with Redbox being a clear leader, with its signature red kiosks spread across 50,000 locations within the United States.
-For investors looking for franchise opportunities which allows for flexibility, especially with their time, this franchise is among the very best as it is very easy to run.
+For investors looking for franchise opportunities which allow for flexibility, especially with their time, this franchise is among the very best as it is very easy to run.

 All that is needed is to ensure that the machines are loaded and double checked to be working properly, the rest of the operations are automated as the rental services are provided to customers without the need of the franchisee being present all the time.

-How much is a redbox franchise?
+How much is a Redbox franchise?

-- How much does it cost to open a redbox?
+- How much does it cost to open a Redbox?

-- Is redbox a franchise that is expensive?
+- Is Redbox a franchise that is expensive?

 The Cost Implications of Buying a Redbox Franchise

 As with any other franchise opportunity, there is always a price attached to such a franchise.
-For the Redbox franchise, the start-up cost implications are not available at the moment, but compared to other companies offering similar services to the Redbox franchise, the start-up cost/cost of purchasing a DVDNow franchise for instance hovers around the $25,000 mark.
+For the Redbox franchise, the startup cost implications are not available at the moment but compared to other companies offering similar services to the Redbox franchise, the startup cost/cost of purchasing a DVDNow franchise, for instance, hovers around the $25,000 mark.

-Popularity of the Redbox Business Model
+The popularity of the Redbox Business Model

 With this franchise already having an advantage over other companies offering similar services, it has a wide user base.
 Almost everyone has used a Redbox rental machine, and these machines are quite easy to use.
 This franchisor targets locations with high traffic to place their DVD rental machines.
 The landowners of these locations are paid rentals for the use of such locations.

-The DVDNow franchise however is not as large as the Redbox franchise which has over 50,000 red kiosks spread across 50,000 locations.
+The DVDNow franchise, however, is not as large as the Redbox franchise which has over 50,000 red kiosks spread across 50,000 locations.
 One unique feature of this franchise opportunity is that it requires low overhead costs, and less work as most of the work involved is automated.

 Benefitting From the Redbox Business Opportunity